- A Guide to Chemotherapy

 The needles and catheters can scar and damage veins with ongoing chemo.
 Another option is the central venous catheter (CVC).
 The CVC is a bigger catheter that’s put into a large vein in the chest or upper arm.
 It stays in as long as you’re getting treatment so you won’t need to be stuck with a needle each time.
 With a CVC, IV medicines can be given more easily.
 Blood can also be drawn from CVCs.

 Many different kinds of CVCs are available.
 Some are soft tubes that stick out of the skin and require no needles.
 Another type is a port, which is like a small drum with a thin tube going into the vein.
 Ports are permanently placed under the skin of the chest or arm during surgery.
 Special needles are then stuck through the skin into the port to use it.

-Depending on the drugs and where the cancer is, your chemo also may be given in one or more of these ways:
+Depending on the drugs and where the cancer is, chemo also may be given in one or more of these ways:

-- Intrathecal or IT – The drug is put into the spinal canal and goes into the fluid that surrounds your brain and spinal cord.
-This fluid is called the cerebrospinal fluid (CSF).
+- Intrathecal or IT – The chemo is put into the spinal canal and goes into the fluid that surrounds your brain and spinal cord.
+This fluid is called the cerebrospinal fluid or CSF.
 Chemo put into the CSF is carried throughout the brain and spinal cord.
 You may either have a needle put right into your spine to quickly give the drug, or a long-term catheter and port can be put under the skin on your head during surgery.
 This port is called an Ommaya reservoir.
 The Ommaya is a small drum-like device that has a small tube attached to it.
 The tube goes into the CSF in a cavity of your brain.
-The Ommaya stays in place under your skin until treatment is done.
+The Ommaya stays in place under your scalp until treatment is done.